dempe/scabbard/README.md

 ### Build

-If you don't want to run the server, you can just produce the static output:
+If you don't want to run the server, you can just produce the static output.

+This builds the site once and exits:

 ```
 php artisan scabbard:build
 ```

-Or if you don't want to run the server *and* want to continually build the site with hot rebuilds:
+Use the `--watch` flag to enable hot rebuilds without running a server:

 ```
 php artisan scabbard:build --watch